 Although the horseshoe crab (Limulus polyphemus) has received considerable attention in Delaware Bay, very little is known about horseshoe crabs in the Chesapeake Bay.
 For the past 12 years, Anne Arundel Community College has led a field study of the horseshoe crab at Cove Point Beach in Calvert County.
 Under the direction of Professor Paul Bushmann, Ph.D., students have participated in all aspects of the research.
 The work has included spawning numbers, tagging for population studies, sand cores for analysis, chemical testing of beach sediments for H2S and construction of a beach profile.
 This continuing project has shown us shown us many interesting, novel aspects of Chesapeake horseshoe crab biology.
 It also has given many AACC students a chance to participate in field research.

-Department chair and professor, biology
+Associate professor, biology